 - 1. Have an A or B average in the specific course they wish to be exempt - 2.
 Not have any missing assignments in the course - 3.
-Have 6 or fewer absences (excused or unexcused)in the course.
+Have 3 or fewer UNEXCUSED absences in the course.

 Students may also accumulate absences based on times tardy to class or checking out early from class.
 Every 3 such incidents will equal 1 day unexcused absence.
 For example, if a student has been tardy to class 12 times in a semester, that would equal 4 days absent.
 Therefore that student would be required to take the semester exam for that class.
 The only exception is if a teacher has written the student an excuse from a previous class.